jerrygreg/SIS-Data-Extractor/README.md

 # SIS-Data-Extractor
- Function to grab and save data from JHU SIS Course Search
+ Function to grab and save data from Johns Hopkins University (JHU) SIS Course Search